jamorris1819/NameGeneration/README.md

 # Name Generation Library
 ## Description
-This library strategically and logically generates names which are both readable and pronouncable.
+This library strategically and logically generates names which are both readable and pronounceable.
 There is a library inside, and also an example program that utilises the code and creates a UI.
 ## How does it work?
 The program takes a list of ~26,000 pieces of data, taken from a census - it shows how many babies were given that name in a certain year.
-Each piece of data contains a name and a number (referring to how many tiems it was used).
-The program iterates through each name and checks character by character and builds a 'knowledge' on what lettering patterns can occur.
+Each piece of data contains a name and a number (referring to how many times it was used).
+The program iterates through each name and checks character by character and builds a 'knowledge' on which lettering patterns can occur.
 Each name is repeated the amount of times it was given to someone.
 IE, the name 'Emily' appears 25,149 times, while 'Janet' only 825 times.
 The program would note that 'm' follows 'e' 25,149 times, and 't' follows 'e' 825 times.